okerpet/keycloak/README.md

 # keycloak
-docker-compose yaml for deploying keycloak with postgres and nginx as reverse proxy
+docker-compose yaml for deploying keycloak with postgres and nginx as reverse proxy and openldap with phpldapadmin